Ethiopia: PM Abiy Ahmed sworn in for new 5-year term | DW | 04.10.2021

 The embattled Tigray region was excluded from the polls.

-Abiy's Prosperity Party captured 410 of parliament's 436 open seats in the vote.
-Races for one-fifth of the seats had to be delayed because of security or logistical issues.
+Races for one-fifth of parliament seats had to be delayed because of security or logistical issues.

 Authorities held elections for some of those seats last week.
 The results, which will not have a major bearing on the balance of power in parliament, are expected later this month.